 - Enable Append by sliding the button to the right.

 - Click Finish and save to start the data transfer.

 As you can see, Sheetgo creates the connection between the two files:

-- Double-click on the destination file to open it and you will see that it contains the data imported from your source file.
+- Go to your new Excel file to see if it contains the data imported from your source file.

 Here, my energy stocks data has been imported into a tab called Sheetgo_Energy inside a new file called NASDAQ historical prices.